 Accidental Death & Dismemberment Insurance may also be purchased for the employee in increments of 1-10 times base annual salary with a maximum of \$500,000.
-AD&D insurance is also available for family members.
+AD&D coverage is also available for family members.

 Employees may enroll in or change levels of coverage at any time during the year but will be required to submit evidence of insurability at any time other than during the initial hire.
-Premium rates and additional information about the plans may be found on the Human Resources website in the Insurance section of the Benefits portion of the website.
+Premium rates and additional information about the plans is available in the Life Insurance section of the Benefits portion of the Human Resources website.